What to Expect in the Four — Or Is It Three? — March 17 Presidential Primaries

 [T]he state is going to offer curbside voting at polling locations for those concerned about going inside to vote.
 Voters who opt to vote in person and stand in line must be spaced at least 4 feet apart and voting machines must be spread apart “as much as possible within the polling location,” under the new directive.

-It’s been such a strain that Ohio governor Mike DeWine (with the agreement of both major-party state chairs) supported a last-minute lawsuit that would delay the primary until June 2.
-That could affect not only the presidential primary but U.S. House and state primaries being held simultaneously (there are no Senate or gubernatorial primaries in Ohio this year).
-If the courts grant the delay, presumably all those votes already cast will be frozen in amber.
+It’s been such a strain that Ohio Governor Mike DeWine (with the agreement of both major-party state chairs) supported a last-minute lawsuit aimed at delaying the primary until June 2.
+That could have affected not only the presidential primary, but U.S. House and state primaries being held simultaneously (there are no Senate or gubernatorial primaries in Ohio this year).
+But late on March 16, a state judge in Columbus rejected the suit, which means the primary will proceed as scheduled.

 Arizona is a heavy vote-by-mail state, providing voters the option of permanently registering to automatically receive mail ballots, and upwards of 80 percent choose to vote remotely.
 This should shield that state from the worst Primary Day fears (and crowds).
 In Florida, 632,000 registered Democrats have already voted by mail for the March 17 primary (compared to a total of 520,000 in 2016), with another 487,000 ballots still out there.
 Another 438,000 have already voted in person (compared to a total of 369,000 in 2016).
 Total Democratic voting four years ago was 1.69 million, so it looks like early voting is going to be robust this time around.